freedomofpress/securedrop/docs/development/testing_configuration_tests.rst

 In the example above, to add a new test for the ``app-staging`` host, add a new file to the ``testinfra/spec/app-staging`` directory.

+.. tip:: Read :ref:`updating_ossec_rules` to learn how to write tests for the
+         OSSEC rules.

 Config test layout
 ------------------